StepanHrbek/LightsprintSDK/samples/readme.txt

 - shows how to render realtime global illumination in scene with dynamic objects and light
 - shows feeding external 3ds renderer
 - loads 3ds scene

+HelloVision
+- shows how to calculate static illumination in scene, without renderer

 Lightmaps
 - precalculates lightmaps/vertexcolors from all types of lights (point/spot/dir/skybox)